 I write young adult fiction.
-All of my books deal with some kind of social issue, such as anorexia, teen pregnancy, drinking, academic pressure, or suicide.
-Plus, there's a little romance.
+All of my books deal with some kind of serious issue, such as anorexia, teen pregnancy, drinking, academic pressure, or suicide.
+Plus, there's a little romance to balance the tough stuff.
 Click image or title for book summary, reviews, sample chapter, and order information.

 When a close family member loses a child, Kansas sees how she could fix everything, but it might cost her MIT and all her dreams for the future.
 Is she willing to carry this unwanted pregnancy to term?
 Will she be able to give the baby away?

 "With some teen romance on the side, this is an absolute must read for any book lover." - InD'tale

 "Wow!
 I love how you tackle really difficult subjects with grace and compassion.
 Once again, your characters are flawless." - Judge, 24th Annual Writer's Digest Self-Published Book Awards

 When tall, gorgeous Brody asks Olivia to the prom, she's ecstatic--until he suggests that she use the two months before the dance to lose some weight.
 How thin is thin enough?

 "This is a really thought provoking work that calls out the pressures and stresses surrounding the cult of image for young girls.
 Even if you don't have experience with eating disorders, this book is powerful and will resonate personally."
 By Jennifer M.

 Named a finalist in the 2015 Next Generation Indie Book Awards in the Young Adult category.

 "Standing ovation!
 Thank you for sharing your talents to help girls with their body image." - Judge, 24th Annual Writer's Digest Self-Published Book Awards